 Pain: A Precision Signal for Reinforcement Learning and Control.

-Since noxious stimulation usually leads to the perception of pain, pain has traditionally been thought of as sensory nociception, but its variability and sensitivity to a broad array of cognitive and motivational factors have led to a common view that it is inherently imprecise and intangibly subjective.
-However the core function of pain is motivational - to direct both short and long-term behaviour away from harm.
-Here we illustrate that a reinforcement learning model of pain offers a mechanistic understanding of how the brain supports this, illustrating the underlying computational architecture of the pain system.
-Importantly, it provides an explanation as to why pain is tuned by multiple factors and necessarily supported by a distributed network of brain regions, and so recasts pain as a precise and objectifiable control signal.
+Since noxious stimulation usually leads to the perception of pain, pain has traditionally been considered sensory nociception.
+But its variability and sensitivity to a broad array of cognitive and motivational factors have meant it is commonly viewed as inherently imprecise and intangibly subjective.
+However, the core function of pain is motivational-to direct both short- and long-term behavior away from harm.
+Here, we illustrate that a reinforcement learning model of pain offers a mechanistic understanding of how the brain supports this, illustrating the underlying computational architecture of the pain system.
+Importantly, it explains why pain is tuned by multiple factors and necessarily supported by a distributed network of brain regions, recasting pain as a precise and objectifiable control signal.

 Arthritis Research UK (21192)